 Guidelines

+Work with the patient to avoid discontinuing OAT simply as a consequence of non-reassuring UDS results.

-CBTPs should be familiar with the basics of OAT, as obtained through previous education such as an introductory workshop/course, or mentorship by a prescriber with experience in the provision of OAT.
+2. CBTPs should be familiar with the basics of OAT, as obtained through previous education such as an introductory workshop/course, or mentorship by a prescriber with experience in the provision of OAT.

-Any Prescriber who manages patients on OAT on a routine basis is expected to apply for approval from the CPSS Registrar to prescribe OAT for the treatment of opioid use disorder.
+3. Any Prescriber who manages patients on OAT on a routine basis is expected to apply for approval from the CPSS Registrar to prescribe OAT for the treatment of opioid use disorder.